vinodkraman/vinodkraman.github.io/_pages/about.md

 </p>

 <p>
 My research interests lie in the <strong>Foundations of Machine Learning</strong>.
 During my Ph.D, I worked on various topics in learning theory, including online learning, adversarial robustness, differential privacy, and language generation, among other things.
-Nowadays, I work broadly in <strong>post-training</strong> and <strong>RL</strong> for large language models.
+Nowadays, I work broadly in <strong>post-training</strong> and <strong>Reinforcement Learning</strong> for large language models.
 </p>

 <p>
-Apart from research, I am a fan of bodybuilding and actively keep up with the <b><a href="https://mrolympia.com">Mr. Olympia</a></b>.
+In my free time, I am a fan of bodybuilding and actively keep up with the <b><a href="https://mrolympia.com">Mr. Olympia</a></b>.
 </p>

 <details open>